thedoubler/awesome-maps-data/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Make sure you add into a good category
-- And this as well
+- Make sure you website it's working
-- And don't forget to check this
+- And make sure your website it awesome

 Thank you for your suggestions!